On this page+

 Related categories blocks below the product grid on each category page are another underused input.
 A well-configured related categories block on Cast Iron Cookware links to Non-Stick Cookware, Stainless Steel Cookware, and Ceramic Cookware.
 That link block passes authority across sibling categories and gives buyers a discovery path that improves session depth.
 Read the Ahrefs internal linking guide for the anchor text best practices every e-commerce category page should follow.

 CollectionPage schema tells Google the URL is a category listing rather than a single product or article.
 Rank Math free, Yoast Premium plus Woo add-on, and All in One SEO Pro all produce valid CollectionPage schema automatically on WooCommerce category pages.
-Shopify’s newer themes ship CollectionPage schema out of the box.
+Shopify’s newer themes include CollectionPage schema out of the box.
 Older Shopify themes need Liquid edits to add it.

 Faceted navigation handling for e-commerce category page seo